graham-ryan/Pool/README.md

 # Q: What else would you like to do with this project?
 There are many ways I could have cleaned up the code.
 Though, overall I was really happy with the understandability and brevity of a lot of it.

-As a feature, it would be really fun to implement this in a web application with multiplayer!
+As a feature, it would be really fun to implement this in a web application with online multiplayer!